Alfred Smoczyk

-Alfred Smoczyk (11 October 1928 – 26 September 1950) was an international speedway rider from Poland.
+Alfred Smoczyk (11 October 1928 – 26 September 1950) was an international motorcycle speedway rider from Poland.

 Speedway career

 Smoczyk was the first champion of Poland, winning the Polish Individual Speedway Championship in 1949.

 In 1950, he was killed in a motorcycle accident in the Kąkolewski forest, near Gostyń.
 Later that year on 30 September, the Polish President Bolesław Bierut posthumously awarded the Officer's Cross of the Order of Polonia Restituta.

 In 1951, a tournament in Leszno was named in his memory and in 1953 the Stadion im.
 Alfreda Smoczyka was named after him.